Online reading test

 Fast ForWord is primarily for K-12 children, while Lumosity and Brain HQ cater to adult needs.
 This is important:

 - Fast ForWord starts at a level children can handle.
 It pulls them to sequentially higher levels in tiny, incremental steps.
 The adult program exercises are much harder.
 To avoid boredom and to capture attention from the outset, the exercises start at a higher base level or are just flat-out adult-level exercises.

 - Fast ForWord emphasizes phonological awareness and sound discrimination, essential decoding skills many young children have yet to master.
 After a lifetime of listening to language, most adults have no problems here.
 Therefore, phonological awareness exercises are not part of Brain HQ or Lumosity.

 - The computer game graphics are very different.
 Fast ForWord has a K-3 program with young graphics, and a space-age theme designed to appeal to older children and teens.
 While most reviews of Brain HQ and Lumosity describe the games as engaging, their interface and content aims at adults.

 Program Content, Goals and Outcomes

-While Brain HQ and Lumosity primarily target declines in brain function from agin, Fast ForWord is a reading program.
+While Brain HQ and Lumosity primarily target declines in brain function from aging, Fast ForWord is a reading program.
 It starts with sound-based cognitive exercises and then quickly moves into decoding and fluency, language structure, spelling and comprehension — reading skills not addressed in the other two programs.

 Monitored vs. Unsupervised